abishek2005/Tableau-Visualization/Coffee Data/README.md

 8. Average marketing for area codes 660 & 818.
 9. Highest & lowest profit products in California.
 10. Minimum marketing for Coffee Beans Colombian.
+11. Sales contribution of Decaf in East market.
-11–12.
-Decaf sales contribution in East market (overall & 2012).
+12. 2012 sales contribution of Decaf in East market.
 13. Average profit for products starting with ‘C’.
 14. Top 5 products by sales in Central region.
 15. 2013 highest profit state in West market.